-The two-cycle engine on this product requires a fuel mixture of regular unleaded gasoline and a high quality 40:1 2-cycle engine oil (AIR-COOLED) for lubrication of the bearings and other moving parts.
+The two-cycle engine on this product requires a fuel mixture of regular unleaded gasoline and a high quality 40:1 2-cycle AIR-COOLED engine oil for lubrication of the bearings and other moving parts.
 The correct fuel/oil mixture is 40:1 (see Fuel Mixture Chart).
 Too little oil or the incorrect oil type will cause poor performance and may cause the engine to overheat and seize.